Android Central Verdict

 Meta Quest 3S: Design, comfort, and battery life

-Meta offset this with a new facial interface design that feels great, though, likely significantly aiding my comfort while wearing it.
-Historically, I couldn't wait to swap out the facial interface with a third-party one, but I've been pleasantly surprised by how comfortable this one is.
+In part, this is because Meta gave the Quest 3S a revamped facial interface design that feels great.
+I typically can't wait to swap out Meta's facial interface for a third-party one, but I've been pleasantly surprised by how comfortable this one is.

 Meta Quest 3S: Display and lenses

-If you directly compare the Meta Quest 3 and Meta Quest 3S, this section holds the only real differences you'll notice.
 The Meta Quest 3S uses the same display and Fresnel lenses as the Meta Quest 2, so if you've only ever used a Quest 1 or Quest 2, you probably won't be particularly disappointed in the Quest 3S's display or lenses.
+But you won't be wowed either; they're fine, and suit a $299 headset well.

 The Meta Quest 3S's lenses also adjust the same way as the Quest 2, so if you're coming from a Quest 2 you'll know exactly what to do.
 The only difference is that there's no 1/2/3 preset number in the middle of the lenses that changes as you adjust the spacing.
 Meta says it cut this mechanism to keep the manufacturing cost of the headset as low as possible, allowing it to hit that $299 price point.